michaelroust/icg-minecraft-shaderpack/MERGED_SHADER/report/proposal.md

 - Soft Shadows
 - Bloom
 - Helped the others with their contributions
+- Merging our different shaders to work together as a full shader pack

 ### Szabina
 - Understanding how to interact with the Minecraft rendering pipeline